sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 </article>
 {% endhighlight %}

-The inheritable `color` property (inlined on the article element) affects any child which doesn't explicitly declare the `color` property.
+The inheritable `color` property affects any child which doesn't explicitly declare the property themselves.
 {:.caption}

 Aside from that, inline styles only have a local impact.
 This is because you can only declare *styles*, not *rules*.
 You're not in a style sheet or within an embedded `<style>` block, meaning you can't write selectors.
 This cuts you from writing styles for pseudo-classes and elements, more complex selectors using combinators, media queries, or animations.